 - Male or female, ≥18 years of age.

-- Histologically confirmed unresectable (advanced) malignant pleural mesothelioma in patients who are not candidates for curative surgery and for whom therapy with pemetrexed/cisplatin is considered appropriate.
+- Histologically confirmed unresectable (advanced) malignant pleural mesothelioma in patients who are not candidates for curative surgery and for whom therapy with pemetrexed/cisplatin (and carboplatin in case of toxicity to cisplatin during treatment) is considered appropriate.

 - This includes patients who are naïve to chemotherapy,